lancerushing/osx-keychain-dumper/README.md

 # Notes to self

-I used the Accessibility Inspector to determine the correct systax for the apple script
+I used the Accessibility Inspector to determine the correct syntax for the apple script

 ## References